-- A. < 2 years of age Approximately 80% of CAP is caused by a viral etiology in this age group usually evidenced by gradual onset, preceding upper respiratory tract symptoms, and lack of toxic appearance - B. > 5 years of age Viruses are responsible for CAP in children > 5 years of age in only 1/3 of cases.
+- A. < 2 years of age Approximately 80% of CAP is caused by a viral etiology--usually evidenced by gradual onset, preceding upper respiratory tract symptoms, and lack of toxic appearance. - B. > 5 years of age Viruses are responsible in only 1/3 of cases.